Houston Metro Market

 Houston is huge.

 Not just in area … though it spans over 10,000 square miles.
-Not just in population … though with six million people and growing, this city is primed to become the third largest city in the United States.
-Not just in industry … though Houston is home to America’s largest gas and oil industries and a major player in the medical, tech, shipping, and retail industries.
+Not just in population … Though it’s ranked as one of the top 5 largest cities in the United States.
+Not just in industry … Though Houston is home to America’s largest gas and oil industries and a major player in the medical, tech, shipping, and retail industries …

 Houston is a HUGE market for real estate, with home sales and inventory continuing to increase.

-The city is also resilient to economic downturn … home prices recovered to pre-recession value by 2014, compared to markets like Phoenix, which in 2017 are still rebounding.
+The city is also resilient to economic downturn … Home prices recovered to pre-recession value by 2014, years before cities like Phoenix and other similar markets.

 Houston excels in many major areas: